DEFRA/software-development-standards/standards/docker_standards.md

 #### Node.js
 - extend a minimal Node base image - e.g. node:alpine
 - set a fixed major version of the base image
-- set the `NODE_ENV` environment variable to production
+- set the `NODE_ENV` environment variable to production in parent
 - set global NPM dependencies to be stored under the node user directory:
   ```
   ENV NPM_CONFIG_PREFIX=/home/node/.npm-global